 Most personal injury attorneys handle car accident claims on a contingency-fee-basis.
 This means that your attorneys’ fees are calculated as a percentage of your verdict or settlement.
 As a result, under no circumstances will your attorneys’ fees be more than (or anywhere close to) the total value of your financial recovery.
 Even taking your attorneys’ fees into account, the amount you take home is still likely to be significantly more than what you could have negotiated on your own.

 Are You Entitled to Compensation?
 Speak with a Rock Hill Car Accident Lawyer for Free

 If you have been injured in a car accident in the Rock Hill, SC area, we encourage you to contact us to discuss your insurance claim in confidence.
-To speak with one of our experienced personal injury attorneys for free, call 803-327-1103 or request a consultation online today.
+To speak with our experienced accident attorney for free, call 803-327-1103 or request a consultation online today.